-Garmin has been keeping very busy this year.
+Garmin has been keeping very busy recently.
 We’ve seen a slew of new devices from the company including its latest fitness band called Vivosport.
-While it is slightly more expensive than Charge 2, it comes with some goodies you won’t find on Fitbit’s flagship device.
+While slightly more expensive than Charge 2, it comes with some goodies you won’t find on Fitbit’s flagship device.
 This includes a waterproof wrapper and swim tracking, built-in GPS, all day stress tracking and the ability to count reps and sets in the gym.

 The only negative is the small screen, but that’s understandable considering the fitness band measures just 21mm in width and 10.9mm in thickness.
 Nevertheless, it feels great on your wrist, fitting very snuggly.